Congratulations on being admitted into a graduate program at WLU. As a new student here are your next steps:

 The library collection features over 150,000 items in print, audio, and video formats; plus two special collections – The Henry Lash Sheet Music Collection, and the Nelle M. Krise Rare Books Collection.
-The library staff will assist with research, reference, coursework, and other informational needs. http://westliberty.edu/library/
+The library also features a large number of online databases.
+Each year the login information for these databases is changed.
+Student should contact the library to get necessary login credentials each academic year.
+The library staff will assist with research, reference, coursework, and other informational needs. https://westliberty.edu/library/

 Students taking classes or living on the main campus are assessed a $75 parking fee per year.
 Students can pick up their hangtags in the Student Services Office, Shaw Hall room 107, beginning August 13.
 The Campus Police Office (Shaw Hall Room 019) and Housing & Student Life Office (Rogers Hall) will also have a smaller amount of tags to distribute.
 If a student does not have a vehicle on the main campus, they can complete a waiver form online through the Business Office.